 f – 64–kilobyte blocks

-When all six values are set to 0, the system automatically allocates 25% of total physical memory.
+When all six values are set to 0, as they are by default, the system automatically allocates 25% of total physical memory.
 On a 64–bit system, there is a limit of 16 TB.

 Changing This Parameter